With as little stress and strain as possible

-In other pages, I discuss the bio mechanics of how we move and how to minimize pain and strain.
+In other pages, I discuss the bio mechanics on site link, of how we move and how to minimize pain and strain.
 On this page I would like to expand that to some very common day to day activities, that we can perhaps do with less body or mental stress.
 To start with, the one we all have to do, grocery shopping.
 With kind thanks for the basics of "shopping" to Misty Roberts, Owner/Patient of FM/CFS/ME RESOURCES, with additions by me :) Other issues such as laundry and general house keeping tasks, you will find below shopping.
 As with all such tips, these are my own personal experiences and you use them at your own risk.

 "For healthy people, getting groceries is no big deal.
 But for people like us, with Fibromyalgia (FM) and CFS/ME, getting groceries can be as challenging as climbing Mount Everest! " Therefore, to make the task as easy as possible, some tips and thoughts.

 "I keep a list for the grocery store going all the time."
 Post one right on the wall or the refrigerator and a keep a pen or pencil handy, so when you run out of a thing, or nearly so, you can note it down, right now.
 Remember the fog ?
 If it does not go down on the list, right now, it is highly unlikely you will remember it later.
 If you forget it while you are at the store, it means that many more trips to get something you forgot.
 So a list is a must.

 "When writing my list I make sure to itemize what I need in the order the store isles are set up."
 We do not have the energy to tromp back and forth, over and over again, down the aisles.
 Especially when the cart starts to get full.
 So plan your approach.
 If you do not need a thing in a given aisle, skip it entirely and shift over to the next one.